Dill Railway: Northern section

 The line between Haiger and Siegen line was opened in 1915, completing a connection from Hagen to Giessen, and thus from the Ruhr to the Rhine-Main area as well as southern Germany.
 The line was shortened by approximately 30 kilometres.
 The line was particularly important for coal traffic.
 This required the construction of the almost 2.7 km-long Rudersdorf Tunnel and two large viaducts, the Rudersdorf Viaduct and the Niederdielfen Viaduct.
 It was originally planned to build the Siegen–Dillenburg section with four tracks, but this was prevented by the outbreak of the First World War.
 Because of the engineering works, the entire line between Haiger station and the Hessian / North Rhine Westphalia border, through which the Rudersdorf tunnel passes, has been listed as a cultural monument under the Hessian heritage law.

 Development

 In 1965, the whole of the Dill line and the Ruhr-Sieg line were electrified.
 The first electric train ran on the line on 14 May 1965.

 Operations

 Passengers

-The train services operating on the Dill Railway are:
+The train services operating on the Dill Railway were as follows in 2024:

-Regional passenger services

-The following regional services operate on the line: